15 Years of HudsonWay Immersion School

 Also, momentous that spring, several Bilingual Buds’ first graders achieve Advanced Low proficiency on the Student Oral Proficiency Assessment (SOPA) assessment—a milestone for the school as well as for the Center for Applied Linguistics.
 Bilingual Buds is subsequently asked to help further develop the Center’s scoring rubric for future test takers.

-Bilingual Buds launches its Spanish program, offering preschool and pre-K programs based on the school’s proprietary immersion curriculum.
-It is also the pilot year for Bilingual Buds’ summer camp program in Beijing.
-A Chinese partner school relationship is established, with two Bilingual Buds students learning alongside native-speaking preschool children.
+In 2009, Bilingual Buds launches its Spanish program offering preschool and kindergarten based on the school’s proprietary immersion curriculum.
+It is also the pilot year for Bilingual Buds’ Summer Camp program in Beijing.
+A Chinese partner school relationship is established with two Bilingual Buds students learning alongside native-speaking preschool children.

 In 2007, Bilingual Buds moves to Saint John’s Church in Summit, NJ, where it remains for 10 years.